Before we learn about market research questions, how about a coke?

 - Are you facing any consistent issues where you think we can help?

 - Do you think our services can improve?
-If yes, we would love to know how.
+If so, we would love to know how.

 - Would you buy our products/services at a higher price if we added additional features to them?